troywsmith/GA-Project-2/README.md

 [Swap App](https://swaptokens.herokuapp.com/)

-# Instructions
-## Instructions for downloading the code and running it on localhost
+## Instructions for running Swap on localhost

 ### Clone the repo to your computer
 ```